ggeerraarrdd/portfoliofy/README.md

 ### Future Work

-New features development is ongoing.
+Improvements and new features development are ongoing.

-* Develop a user-friendly web interface
+* Develop a user-friendly web interface powered by the REST API
 * More `OUTPUT` types
 * More customizations
+* Support for `jpg` and `pdf` file format requests

 ## License